Updated May 11, 2026 § For Pets

 Get PitPat if you want to monitor your dog’s daily activity, track fitness goals, or watch for health changes over time.
 It’s the better choice for multi-device households (iOS + Android) and owners who don’t need location tracking.

-Get AirTag if you’re an iPhone user who wants a low-cost way to locate your dog.
 It works best in cities and suburbs where Apple devices are dense.
 Pair it with a secure AirTag dog collar holder to keep it attached.

 Get a GPS tracker instead if you need real-time location tracking with unlimited range, especially in rural areas.
 Check our dog GPS tracker guide for options with and without subscriptions.